The Joy of Growing Citrus Trees

-Do you have a citrus tree in your garden?
+Do you have a citrus trees in your garden?
 I do.

 Well, let me put all your worries to rest.
-This is a normal occurrence.
+This is a normal occurrence and not a citrus disease.
 Citrus trees produce more blossoms than it can grow into mature fruit.
 They do this in order to attract the most pollinators and after the flower petals drop, little green fruit is left behind, which ideally grow into large delicious fruit ready to harvest in winter.
-However, the tree cannot support that much fruit, so the tree figures out how much fruit it can grow to maturity and then drop the rest.
+However, the tree cannot support that much fruit, so the tree figures out how much fruit it can grow to maturity and then drops the rest.